 This afternoon we visit Fingers, a contemporary jewellery gallery, where we meet Alan Preston, one of New Zealand’s leading jewellers.
 Alan was one of the first contemporary New Zealand jewellers to use Pacific influences and expression in his work.
 His knowledge and ability in the cutting of shell enables him to produce beautiful wearable art works.
 Using gold and black-lipped oyster shell, paua and vau (hibiscus bark fibre) Alan creates breastplates, bangles, necklaces, brooches and earrings.
 A retrospective exhibition of his work was held at TheNewDouse Art Museum in Lower Hutt in 2007.

 Following an afternoon at leisure we enjoy a farewell dinner at Mr Morris, run by one of New Zealand’s most renowned chefs, Michael Meredith.
 (Overnight Auckland) BD

 Day 11: Thursday 14 October, Depart Auckland

 The tour ends this morning.
 Participants will be required to make their own way to the airport.
 Please contact ASA if you require further assistance.
+Check-out time from the Hilton Auckland is 12pm (midday).
 B